-Outside of chambers, Oliver is a qualified football referee and plays for the Bar cricket team at the 2020 Lawyers’ World Cup in New Zealand.
+Outside of chambers, Oliver is a qualified football referee and opened the bowling for the Bar cricket team at the 2020 Lawyers’ World Cup in New Zealand.

-R v S acquittal for youth charged with numerous knife-point robberies on basis of lack of identification evidence
+R v S – acquittal for youth charged with multiple robberies on basis of lack of identification evidence

 R v R – young defendant pleaded guilty to violent disorder; successfully opposed Football Banning Order and received the minimum term referral order at the Youth Court, whereas co-defendants were committed to Crown Court for trial and sentence.